 When the sounds of exploding bombs grew louder, Diana’s peaceful life shattered.
-In late March, her mother, Ira, made the most difficult decision to quickly leave, gathering Diana, her older sister, Lisa, and Lisa’s 6-month-old son, Leonid, and head far away from Ukraine.
+In late March 2022, her mother, Ira, made the most difficult decision to quickly leave — gathering Diana, her older sister, Lisa, and Lisa’s 6-month-old son, Leonid — and head far away from Ukraine.
 They traveled on a minibus for more than 200 miles and through two countries, not knowing when they would return or what awaited them on the other side of the border.

-Diana spends her days at a refugee transit center in the border town of Iasi, Romania, where World Vision is supporting vulnerable children and families impacted by the conflict in Ukraine.
-She has no idea when she will see her dad, her beloved pet, or Odesa again.
-Her family’s plight weighs heavily on her mind.
-“I have no plans for the near future … for now I would just like all of this to stop,” Diana says.
+Diana spent her days at a refugee transit center in the border town of Iasi, Romania, where World Vision continues to support vulnerable children and families impacted by the conflict in Ukraine.
+She didn’t know when she would see her dad, her beloved pet, or Odesa again.
+Her family’s plight weighed heavily on her mind.
+“I have no plans for the near future … for now I would just like all of this to stop,” Diana said.

 Lord, we come before You to pray for Diana, whose life has been turned upside down by the crisis in Ukraine.
 Lay Your comforting blanket of love around her and restore her sense of security and wholeness.
 Calm her anxious heart and mind.
 Show Diana Your love by sending kind and compassionate people her way to give her and her family the support and care they need during this challenging time.